Dickinson College: 19th century

 In 1887, Zatae Longsdorff became the first woman to graduate from Dickinson.

 20th century

 In 1901, John Robert Paul Brock became the first black man to graduate from Dickinson; in 1919, Esther Popel Shaw was the first black woman to graduate.

 Dickinson also admitted Native American students: Thomas P. Marshall, a Sioux from Pine Ridge agency, South Dakota, was one of the first; his grave is in the Carlisle Indian Industrial School (CIIS) cemetery.
 In 1910, Frank Mount Pleasant was the first Native American to graduate from Dickinson.

+The college introduced the Joseph Priestley Award in 1952, which gives recognition to scientists who have made a contribution to "the welfare of humanity".
+The first person to receive this was Hugh Stott Taylor, for his work in chemistry, with a later recipient being Vint Cerf.

 In the 1990s, the college experienced financial troubles.
 Acceptance rates climbed upwards.
 Henry Clarke, an alumnus who was in the ice cream business, founded the Clarke Forum for Contemporary Issues at Dickinson College, and in 1994 established the Clarke Center.
 William Durden, who became the 27th President in 1999, was credited with improving financial climate and revamping academics.